scinote-eln/scinote-api-docs/source/includes/_step_texts_v2.md

 This endpoint updates existing step_Text in the selected step.
 If submitted attributes are the same and no changes are made for the step_text, server returns empty body with response code 204.

+You can embed images directly into the text field by providing them as Base64-encoded data URLs.
+The required format is: `data:image/png;base64,<FILE_CONTENT>`.
+Images supplied in this format are automatically converted into TinyMCE images.
+The maximum allowable image size is limited by the browser’s request size constraints.

 ### HTTP Request